Introduction

 Temple of Asclepius: A Healing Experience

 Located away from the main temple complex, the Temple of Asclepius, the god of medicine, was a beacon of hope for those seeking healing in ancient times.
-Even today, its tranquil surroundings and the panoramic view of the sea can be a soothing experience for the modern-day traveler.
+Even today, its tranquil surroundings and the panoramic view of the sea can provide a soothing experience for the modern-day traveler.
 For a comprehensive view of this beautiful panorama, you can check out the tourist map of Italy.

 Archaeological Museum of Agrigento: Unraveling the Mystery of the Past